Recent site activity

 Photo by Yori Huyhn

-Since backs usually don’t have the same amount of subs as the other positions, it is vital to be efficient with your drops.
-Drop only when you need to, but once you drop, swim hard into the play and come out with the puck.
-Don’t float around on the bottom, waiting for opponent’s forwards to break out of a pack.
-Swim into the pack, take the puck from the opponent’s forward, and swim out.
-Don’t waste time on the bottom you will need later.
-If you can’t get the puck back, at least disrupt what the other team is doing.
-Even though you’re a defensive position, play your position aggressively.
-Dictate what the opponent can do, don’t let him dictate what you should do.
+Backs usually don’t have the same amount of subs as the other positions, so it is vital for backs to be efficient with their drops.
+They should drop only when they need to.
+Once a back drops they should swim into the play and come out with the puck.
+They shouldn't waste air and energy floating around on the bottom, waiting for opponent’s forwards to break out of a pack.
+They should swim into the pack, take the puck from the opponent’s forward, and swim out.
+If a back can’t get the puck back, they should at least disrupt what the other team is doing and slow down the other team's advance.
+Even though a Back has defensive responsibilities, they should play the position aggressively.
+They should dictate what the opponent can do.

 <-- Individual Skills Underwater Hockey Formations -->